Skip Ribbon Commands

 Atrial Septal Defect - Symptoms

 Many babies born with atrial septal defects do not exhibit signs and symptoms.
 In adults, signs or symptoms usually begin by age 30, depending on the size of the defect and the flow across.
-However, for some cases, the signs and symptoms may not occur until years later.
+However, in some cases, the signs and symptoms may not occur until years later.

-Signs and symptoms of Atrial Septal Defects (ASD) may include:
+Signs and symptoms of atrial septal defects (ASD) may include:

 • Heart palpitations or skipped beats